Home » PI Planning

 Figure 4.
 A team’s PI objectives sheet with assigned business value

 • Final plan review and lunch – All teams present their plans to the group during this session.
 At the end of each team’s time slot, the team states its risks and impediments and provides the risks to the RTE for use later in the ROAMing exercise.
-The team then asks the Business Owners if the plan is acceptable.
+Each Agile Team then asks the Business Owners if the plan is acceptable.
 If the plan is accepted, the team brings their team PI objective sheet to the front of the room so everyone can see the aggregate objectives unfold in real-time.
 If the Business Owners have concerns, teams can adjust the plan to address the identified issues.
 The team then presents its revised plan.

 • ART PI Risks – During planning, teams have identified risks and impediments that could impact their ability to meet their objectives.
 These are resolved in a broader management context before the whole train.
 One by one, the risks are discussed and addressed with honesty and transparency and then grouped into one of the following categories: